LOOSE-LIPS/loose-lips-2.0/src/routes/blog/khalil-anthony-is-a-self/index.md

 banner:
   - imported/khalil-anthony-is-a-self/image1300.jpeg
 description: >-
   Khalil Anthony is self-identified polymath and multi-disciplinary artist.
-  I&rsquo;ve been searching for another way to describe Khalil since (tele-)meeting him, as these words seem to haunt his name on each and every platform.
-I&rsquo;ve discovered that it&rsquo;s really hard not to reuse them.
+I;ve been searching for another way to describe Khalil since (tele-)meeting him, as these words seem to haunt his name on each and every platform.
+I;ve discovered that it;s really hard not to reuse them.
 Under his self-established publishing house, urban folk, inc. he has put out [...]Read More...
 published: true
 tags: interview
 featured: false